If you want to improve your health, relationships, career AND time and money freedom, add these books to your library today.

 In his seminal book, Working With The Law, Holliwell translated the 11 invisible laws that govern the visible, measurable results we call our own.
 According to Holliwell, results don’t just happen to us, they happen with us.

 One of the laws that he teaches on in Working With the Law is called the Law of Supply.
 The Law of Supply states three principles:

-1. There is unlimited supply of every good that we can imagine.
+1. There is an unlimited supply of every good that we can imagine.

 We know today, through quantum physics, that there is absolutely no limit to the amount of good we can have in our lives.
 Scientists now refer to this as “string theory” or dancing filaments of light that are sitting in position – unlimited energy waiting to become whatever good we imagine.
 But in the late 1950s, Raymond Holliwell was already fully aware of this principle.

 2. You and I are entitled to a full and ever-increasing supply of everything we could ever need or desire to live a life we love living.